-Bible Verse of the Day for November 19 2019, Tuesday of the Thirty-third Week in Ordinary Time.
+Bible Verse of the Day – Thirty-first Sunday in Ordinary Time Year C, Tuesday of the Thirty-third Week in Ordinary Time

 5 When he reached the place, Jesus looked up and said, “Zacchaeus, come down quickly, for today I must stay at your house.”